 TALON Resin is Compatible with Beta-Mercaptoethanol (BME)

-BME helps to preserve the reduced sulfhydryl (-SH) groups that are important for the biological activity and structure of some intracellular proteins.
-TALON provides higher yields of his-tagged proteins in the presence of BME compared to Ni-NTA resin.
+Reduced sulfhydryl (-SH) groups are important to the biological activity and structure of some intracellular proteins, and BME is often used to preserve these reduced -SH groups.
+TALON resin provides higher yields of his-tagged proteins that contain reduced -SH groups in the presence of BME compared to Ni-NTA resin.

 Figure 5.
 N-terminal 6xHis-tagged DHFR was expressed and purified under native conditions.
 Protein concentrations

 were determined by Bradford assay.
 Yields are expressed as a percentage of total protein in the cell lysate.

 TALON Resin: Cobalt is the Key to His-Tagged Protein Purification

 TALON resin is based on the cobalt ion, which is highly selective for his-tagged proteins (1-3).
 This makes TALON resin a better choice than Ni-NTA resin:

 TALON resin has better specificity for his-tagged proteins than nickel-NTA.
 In TALON, only proteins containing adjacent histidines or specially positioned, neighboring histidines are able to bind.
 By comparison, the spatial requirements for Ni-NTA resin are less strict—these resins have a much higher affinity for randomly positioned (i.e., non-his tag) histidines.
 As a result, TALON resin binds more specifically to polyhistidine-tagged proteins and provides higher purity.